openmrs/openmrs-module-patientdocuments/readme/PatientIdStickerXSL.md

 ### Header Section

 The optional header section can contain:
-- An organizational logo on the left (loaded from HTTP URL)
+- An organizational logo on the left (from a file path under `OPENMRS_APPLICATION_DATA_DIRECTORY`)
 - Custom header text on the right
-- Automatic logo downloading and caching for HTTP URLs
+- Logo handling behavior:
+  - Relative paths are resolved under `OPENMRS_APPLICATION_DATA_DIRECTORY`
+  - If none configured or missing, the default OpenMRS logo is loaded from the servlet context.
+  - Supported formats: absolute filesystem path (custom logo) or base64 data URI (default logo).
+The XSL-FO processor can handle both.

 ### Internationalization Section